Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: CDW contribution to transport

 The conductance of a mesoscopic structure is determined usually through the current and the voltage applied across the leads.
-Since no current-carrying leads are taken into our consideration, it is the dissipated power that determines the conductivity via $\sigma=P/V^2,$ where $V$ is an external potential amplitude in the wire.~\cite{Kramer}
+Since no current-carrying leads are taken into our consideration, the conductance is determined by the dissipated power $P$ via $\sigma = P/V^2$, where $V$ is an external potential amplitude in the wire~\cite{cuniberti1998ac}.

-Let us study the contribution of both electron density components to the susceptibility and conductivity.
-The density response function is found via Kubo formula with the density operator $\rho=\rho_{\rm sm}+\rho_{\rm cdw}$, $\rho_{\rm cdw}$ being defined in Eq.~(\ref{rho_cdw}).